1. EBOLA VIRAL DISEASE (EVD)

 EVD has a 2–21-day incubation period.
 Prior to manifestation of symptoms, Ebolavirus is not transmissible.
 Even at symptom onset, the risk of transmission is low but increases over time.

 Two outbreaks were reported in May and August of 2018, both in the Democratic Republic of Congo (where outbreaks also were reported in 2014 and 2017), and while the isolates from the two outbreaks were both the same species, complete genetic homogeneity between the isolates was not present.
-As of December 11, 2018, 505 probable and confirmed cases (and 296 deaths) were reported from 12 health zones in the two provinces of the Democratic Republic of Congo impacted with ...
+As of March 9, 2020, 3444 cases (3310 confirmed and 134 probable) and 2264 deaths were reported from 29 health ...